 A 1965 L.A.
 Times ad located by Ken McIntyre.
 The theatre went on to have a first run engagement of "The Graduate" in 1967 and host the premiere of "The Magic Christian" in 1970.

 A 1973 student discount card for the circuit.
-Thanks to Peter Chacona Chaconas for sharing this on the Mid Century Modern Facebook page.
+Thanks to Peter Chacona Chaconas for sharing this with the Mid Century Modern private Facebook group.
 He found it at an estate sale.

 UA removed the 70mm equipment in 1973 when they sub-leased theatre to the Mitchell Bros. as a porno venue advertised as the Mitchell Brothers Four Star.